WELCOME TO THE OFFICIAL WEBSITE OF

 Richard Pantcheff is internationally renowned as one of the finest contemporary composers of Choral, Organ, Chamber and Instrumental music.
-He is resident in Oxford, England, where he specialises in choral conducting, and composing.
+He is resident in Oxford, England, where he specialises in composing and choral conducting.
 From 2012-2019 he was Director of Music at St. George’s Anglican Church, Johannesburg, South Africa, where he remains as Composer in Residence.
 He is a Patron of the London Festival of Contemporary Church Music, and Founder-Director of the Akorina Consort, a new choir comprising young professional singers in London.

 All of his music has been published, and features regularly in major international music festivals, as well as in concerts, recitals, and church services worldwide.

-There are currently eleven commercially-released CDs in the catalogue featuring his music, with several more awaiting release.
+There are currently twelve commercially-released CDs in the catalogue featuring his music, with several more awaiting release.
 Many of these are devoted solely to his music.

 His music is commissioned and performed by the leading musicians in their field, such as David Hill, Stephen Layton, Jane Parker-Smith, John Scott, Grayston Ives, Clive Driskill-Smith, Zanta Hofmeyr, Miro Chakaryan, Iain Farrington, and the Johannesburg Philharmonic Orchestra, amongst many others.

 His compositions are performed and broadcast all over the world, and have received wide acclaim from performers, critics, and audiences for their originality, technical brilliance, and emotional power: